 Anyways, but I have become curious again to exercise my food and wine training that I feel is slipping away.
 Generally I know what wine to order when out at dinner or what wine to pick up for a home cooked meal, but I got out of practice of intentional pairing.
 Like looking for the exact wine that would be the exceptional pairing with something I was preparing.

-Recently I made Tagliata which is a main dish popularly known in Tuscany and typical to its cuisine.
-It is sliced steak on a bed of arugula and shaved parmigiana (or grana in my case) with salt and pepper and perhaps a dash of REALLY good balsamico.
+Recently I made tagliata which is a main/secondo dish popularly found around Tuscany.
+It is sliced steak (usually sirloin cut) on a bed of arugula and shaved parmigiana (or grana padana) with salt and pepper and perhaps a dash of REALLY good aceto balsamico.

 I suggest you try this at home but what I can’t promise is the views and the quality of meat if you are buying outside of Europe.